dlt-hub/dlt/docs/website/docs/general-usage/source.md

 ### Reduce the nesting level of generated tables

 You can limit how deep `dlt` goes when generating child tables.
-By default the library will descend and generate child tables for all nested lists, without limit.
+By default, the library will descend and generate child tables for all nested lists, without limit.

 ```python